ShaielVistuch/DRL_for_Frozen_Lake/README.md

 Deep-q learning algorithms, using: linear layers, convolution layers, epsilon-greedy, replay memory and\or reward shaping.
+The frozen lake game is a board game in which an agent start on a certain place on the board, and must move to a specific position on the board.
+The agent must use the shortest path, and without steping on "holes".
+The "holes" are specific positions on the board that the agent must never step on, and if it does step on them, it loses the game.
+Winning is done by reaching the goal by navigating around the holes in an optimal matter.

 Results depend on the restrictions and algorithm that's being tested.
 An example: